dagz214/gmailgrabber/README.md

 # GmailGrabber

 An automation tool that utilizes the [simplegmail](https://github.com/jeremyephron/simplegmail) repo.
 The goal was/is to enable downloading and manipulating email attachments that are repetitive in nature such as bills.
-The goal now has expanded to more automation possibilities such as deleting, tagging, etc, and all with a very simple yaml input
+The goal now has expanded to more automation possibilities such as deleting, tagging, etc, and all with a very simple yaml input.
+Plesae join and contribute!

 ## Usage